ch4ser-go/ch4ser-vim/README.md

 # ch4ser-vim
-The Neovim configuration file for ctf's web dog
+The Neovim configuration file for ctf's web dog, works well on WSL.

 ## how to use